google/openhtf/docs/event_sequence.md

 If a `test_start` phase is terminal, then the executor will skip to Plug Teardown, where only the plugs initialized for `test_start` have their `teardown` functions called.

+In all cases with terminal phases, the Test outcome is ERROR for output callbacks.

+### PhaseGroups

 `PhaseGroup` collections behave like contexts.
 They are entered if their `setup` phases are all non-terminal; if this happens, the `teardown` phases are